Spalding University logo

 Key Highlights

-• Established in 1814 as Nazareth Academy, making it one of the oldest educational institutions west of the Alleghenies.
+• Founded in 1814 as Nazareth Academy, making it one of the oldest educational institutions west of the Alleghenies.

 • Named after Mother Catherine Spalding, foundress of the Sisters of Charity of Nazareth.

-• Pioneering higher education: Granted a charter by the Kentucky legislature in 1829 to confer degrees.
+• Granted a charter by the Commonwealth of Kentucky in 1829, allowing it to confer degrees.

-• Founded Kentucky's first four-year Catholic college for women (Nazareth College) in Louisville in 1920.
+• Established Louisville's first four-year Catholic college for women in 1920 (as Nazareth College).

-• Transformed into a co-educational and independent institution, open to students of all faiths and backgrounds, in 1973.
+• Became co-educational and an independent university in the Catholic tradition, welcoming all faiths and backgrounds, in 1973.

 Timeline